logicalclocks/feature-store-api/docs/hopsworksai/aws/instance_profile_permissions.md

 Replace *BUCKET_NAME* with the appropriate S3 bucket name.

-Non-enterprise users can remove the policies  *S3:PutLifecycleConfiguration*, *S3:GetLifecycleConfiguration*, *S3:PutBucketVersioning*, *S3:GetBucketVersioning* as these policies are needed for cluster backups and restore operations available only for the enterprise version.
+!!! note
+    Some of these permissions can be removed.
+Refer to [this guide](restrictive_permissions.md#limiting-the-instance-profile-permissions) for more information.

 ```json
 {